jdevfullstack/electronics-robotics-intro/README.md

 current.
 *source: <https://whatis.techtarget.com/definition/semiconductor>*

-4. Switch - the component that can disrupt the flow of a circuit, thereby giving us control.
+4. Switch (slide switch) - the component that can disrupt the flow of a circuit, thereby giving us control.

 ## Arduino and TinkerCAD